 All children in Foundation Stage and Key Stage One are entitled to a free school lunch, under the Universal Infant Free School Meals program.

-For children in Key Stage Two, the current cost of a school dinner is £2.10 per day (reviewed annually).
-From September 2017, the cost will be £2.20.
+For children in Key Stage Two, the current cost of a school dinner is £2.20 per day (reviewed annually).

 Dinner money should be paid online using SchoolGateway in advance of dinners being taken.